SasukeFreestyle/XTLS-Iran-TLS/README.md

 - A Domain name, You can get a free domain name from https://freedns.afraid.org/ or https://www.noip.com/
 - Domain name must be pointed to your IP hosting the server.
 - Port 80 and 443 open in your router or/and firewall.

-### Notes
-This is a noob-friendly guide but if you are an experienced linux user you should make a new user without sudo-access to run xray and give right permissions to files.

 ****